 taking of protected animals and marine life is prohibited.
 Click Here for a photo tour of the preserve.

-For a current hike calendar, please click HERE.
+For the 2015 hike flyer, please click HERE; for the 2016 hike flyer, please click HERE.
 [Note: Rain cancels].

 There is direct access

 to a parking lot off Palos Verdes Drive South.
 Access to Abalone Cove